 The Dean of Men and two Resident Assistants reside in St. Joseph’s while the Dean of Women, and two Resident Assistants reside in St. Mary’s.
 Each member of the student life staff is hired with a view toward his or her strong Catholic faith, practical experience, love of the academic mission, common sense, professionalism, commitment to virtue, and commitment to the integral formation of the students.
 They are available to listen, guide, protect, and support students as they undertake the great adventure of liberal education.

 Our Office of Student Life—staffed by a Dean of Students, a Dean of Men, and a Dean of Women—is an important part of the collegiate life, ordering its own activities to the larger mission of liberal education.
 Student life staff are available to assist students with needs ranging from access to medical care, time management, and upcoming events.
 The Office of Student Life also provides a physical space where students can relax, meet together, get a cup of hot cocoa, watch videos, or engage in conversation.

 The college’s student life policies encourage and support the pursuit of virtuous living ordered to the joyful pursuit of wisdom.
-Please see our Student Life Policies for specific information.

 The college encourages students to live on campus in order to participate fully in the collegiate community.
 Students who live on campus simply receive more of what the college has to offer.